mdibrahim098/Food-Cart-Application/README.md

-# .NET 8 Microservices E-Commerce Application
+# .NET 8 Microservices Food-Cart-Application

 This repository contains a complete microservices-based Food-Cart-Application built using the latest features of **.NET 8**, **Entity Framework Core**, **Ocelot API Gateway**, and **Azure Service Bus**.
 This is a practical, code-first guide where you will learn to build, structure, and deploy a real-world .NET-based distributed system.